A mail truck caught fire in Great Barrington recently, but it wasn't the first time a U.S. Postal Service truck erupted in flames

 But there’s more to this story.
 This fire is not a one-off for the aging fleet of U.S. Postal Service trucks.

-It is one of hundreds of fires that have ravaged carriers' trucks since 2014 as much of the fleet of Grunman Long Life Vehicles made by Northrop Grunman have passed their 30th birthday.
+It is one of hundreds of fires that have ravaged carriers' trucks since 2014 as much of the fleet of Grumman Long Life Vehicles made by Northrop Grumman have passed their 30th birthday.
 They are catching fire at “an alarming” rate according to a 2020 Vice Motherboard investigation.

 That report found that age was the likely culprit.
 It’s a fleet whose upper lifespan is meant to be 24 years.
 Many of the trucks were too destroyed to find the cause of the fire.
 Of the ones that weren’t, “the only pattern was that there was no pattern.”